SHyPar: A Spectral Coarsening Approach to Hypergraph Partitioning: SHyPar: Hypergraph Partitioning via Spectral Coarsening

 \subsubsection{Overview of Coarsening Refinement (HyperSF)}

-Figure \ref{fig:hyperef} shows an overview of the HyperSF method .
+Figure \ref{fig:hyperef} shows an overview of the HyperSF method.
 In this work, HyperSF is leveraged for only refining the most imbalanced node clusters (initially identified by HyperEF) with significantly smaller resistance diameters compared to the rest.
-Specifically, HyperSF aggregates strongly-coupled node clusters via minimizing Eq. (\ref{obj:HLC}): for each selected node set with large imbalance, HyperSF repeatedly solves a max $s$-$t$ flow, min $s$-$t$ cut problem to detect a set of neighboring node clusters that minimizes the local conductance \textbf{HLC} in Eq. (\ref{obj:HLC}).
+Utilizing the flow-based clustering method that is proposed in \cite{veldt2020minimizing}, HyperSF aggregates strongly-coupled node clusters via minimizing Eq. (\ref{obj:HLC}): for each selected node set with large imbalance, HyperSF repeatedly solves a max $s$-$t$ flow, min $s$-$t$ cut problem to detect a set of neighboring node clusters that minimizes the local conductance \textbf{HLC} in Eq. (\ref{obj:HLC}).
 To this end, the following key steps are applied (as shown in Figure \ref{fig:gadget}): \textbf{(Step 1)} an auxiliary hypergraph is constructed by introducing a source vertex $s$ and sink vertex $t$; \textbf{(Step 2)} each hyperedge is replaced with a directed graph; \textbf{(Step 3)} each seed node-set is iteratively updated by including new nodes into the set to minimize the \textbf{HLC} by repeatedly solving the max $s$-$t$ flow, min $s$-$t$ cut problem:

 \textbf{(Step 4)} The node sets obtained from flow-based methods that minimize the local conductance are exploited to produce a smaller hypergraph with fewer nodes while preserving the key structural properties of the original hypergraph.